 Body Ecology offers a fermented protein supplement that works with the delicate nature of your gut, making hard-to-digest nutrients readily available.

 Body Ecology Super Spirulina Plus is completely fermented.
 This means is it fully available to your body for immediate use.
 This also means that the fermentation process has made a superfood like Spirulina even more super!
-Remember, traditionally fermented foods not only deliver beneficial microbes to your gut, but the fermentation process also makes all of the nutrients available for use while creating other health-promoting enzymes and vitamins.

 Sign up to receive weekly articles.
 You'll also receive a 15% off coupon, weekly articles, and tips from Donna and her team.